Burford Primary School

 Reading

-At Burford Primary School, we intend for all our children to become enthusiastic and motivated readers, developing their confidence reading a wide variety of genres and text types.
+At Burford Primary School, we aspire for all our children to become enthusiastic and motivated readers, developing their confidence reading a wide variety of genres and text types.
 They will have the necessary skills to decode words in order to be able to read fluently with a good understanding of what they have read.
 We will encourage a love of literature and an enjoyment of reading for pleasure, as well as using reading as a tool to provoke thought within children.

 Writing